IvanDemin3467/Dispatcher-OmSU/README.md

 periods_dict
     # translates hour of the day into period of the day

+days_dict
+    # days_dict translates day of the week into locl name of the day

 class Timetable
     # timeteble stores all scheduled events (pairs)
     # .print() - prints timetable to the screen